EthanL3/mock_investor/README.md

 ## Setting up API:
 - Create a new file and name it config.properties
-- The config.properties filepath should be stock_app/app/main/src/assets/config.properties
+- The config.properties filepath should be mock_investor/app/main/src/assets/config.properties
+- If there is no assets folder in mock_investor/app/main/src, then right click on the path and make a new directory and name it 'assets'
 - Go to https://www.alphavantage.co/support/#api-key to get a free API key
 - Edit the file (should be blank right now) to have the following line:
 ```txt